viperML/dotfiles/README.md

 ## Installation
 I am using a dotfile boostrapper: [anishathalye/dotbot](https://github.com/anishathalye/dotbot) which sets up symlinks by calling `pwsh dotbot.ps1 -c config.yaml` or `bash dotbot.sh -c config.yaml`.
-Only requires python 3 and powershell/bash.
+It only requires python 3 and powershell/bash.